Find the Right Saddle for Your Takamine® Acoustic Guitar

 Split Saddles

 Both the G and Pro Series will use either split saddles or full length saddles depending on the model.
 Additionally, different types of split saddles will appear for different models within each series.
-Take close measurements to ensure that you get the correct type of split saddle for your Takamine G Series or Pro Series guitar.
+Take close measurements to ensure that you get the correct type of split saddle.
+See our Guide to Acoustic Guitar Split Saddles for more information.

 Height Adjustable Saddle